Expert energy analysis and insight for UK businesses.

 These embedded benefits are being paid by customers and Ofgem estimate that reform of these arrangements will save customers some £7bn by 2030 as the same amount of revenue recovered by these charges will be spread over a greater volume of supply.
 It’s our view that charging mechanisms need to better reflect the cost to all generators and to maintain a level playing field between transmission and distribution connected generation.

-Ofgem and BEIS have signalled a clear intent to review and reform the charging regime and three clear actions are already underway:
+Ofgem and BEIS have signaled a clear intent to review and reform the charging regime and three clear actions are already underway:

 Residual charges: Ofgem announced on 20 June that it will reduce the embedded benefits received through the residual charges levied within TNUoS (a variant on our suggested modification).
 This will see the benefits potentially reduce from a current of £45/kW to a now estimated range of between £3/kW to £7/kW, the cost of avoiding further investment at the grid supply point.
 Ofgem’s preferred approach is to phase in the reduction over two years to 2020.